mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

    ```

 1. Append the following to `/etc/gitlab/gitlab.rb` for each respective server:
-   - On Gitaly Cluster node 1:
+   - On Gitaly node 1:

      ```ruby
      git_data_dirs({